James-Fleming12/ReShop/README.md

 6. Check if spaces can be added to form info to mess with database (if trims are needed)
 7. Include Cypress and Jest (testing)
 8. Include botting protection for registration and logging in
+8. Put protections in place in case of AWS or Database crashes (most importantly on delete/complete operations)
 8. Listing Buying (Stripe)

 ## Making Edits: